pcmind/degiro-java-client/README.md

 ```java
 DeGiro degiro = DeGiroFactory.newInstance(creds);
 ```
-If you don't want to create a new DeGiro session on each execution of your code.
-Instantiate DeGiro object indicating a DPersistentSession, in this case DeGiro API will try to reuse previous session values (if session is expired a new one is obtained and stored):
+If you don't want to create a new DeGiro session on each execution of your code instantiate a DeGiro object with a DPersistentSession.
+DeGiro API will try to reuse previous session values (if session is expired a new one is obtained and stored).

 ```java
 DeGiro degiro = DeGiroFactory.newInstance(creds, new DPersistentSession("/path/to/session.json"));
 ```
-:warning: You are required to apply a security policy to your session file: A malicious user could take control of your DeGiro account.